matthewtgilbride/codenames/README.md

 ## subprojects

+Each subproject contains its own makefile.
+For simplicity and readability, many of those commands are exposed to the top level Makefile, but not all.
+You can execute `make` or `make help` in any of the below subdirectories to view descriptions of various commands.

 ### service
 The [service](./service) directory contains the REST service supporting gameplay, written in Rust.

+You will notice three subprojects within the service directory.
+They are as follows

+#### domain
+This is a rust library containing the core business logic representing a game of codenames.

+#### local
+A better name for this would be `actix-web`.
+This subproject is an actix-web server implementation of the domain.

+#### wasm
+The ultimate goal is to run this project as a [wasmCloud actor](https://wasmcloud.dev/).
+This subproject is a wasmCloud implementation of the domain.

 ### app
 The [app](./app) directory contains the web based user interface, written in React with NextJS.

 ### infra
 The [infra](./infra) directory contains the AWS deployment for the project, written in Typescript with the AWS CDK.

+There are two separate cloudformation stacks deployed here.
+The repository stack simply creates two registries to push the app and service images to.
+The main stack is the cluster stack, which creates a load balanced ECS Cluster that serves the codenames application to the world.